Welcome to Explicit Ideas! A place, where ignited minds come to get healthy, wealthy, and wise!

 This digital security tutorial is focused on the security of the mobile operating system.

-The third type of attack is an advanced persistent threat, which is mostly a state-sponsored adversary, who requires dedicated to extraordinary knowledge of your adversary’s capabilities.
+The third type of attack is an advanced persistent threat, which is primarily a state-sponsored adversary, who requires dedicated to extraordinary knowledge of your adversary’s capabilities.

 The concepts of privacy and security sometimes overlap, but they are different.